What Happens When Lived Experience Gets a Seat at the Design Table

 Lived experience is not a perspective to be included.

-It’s a unique form of intelligence about a system that can’t be gained in any other way.
+It is a unique form of intelligence about a system that cannot be gained in any other way.

-In its 2023 National Model Standards for Peer Support Certification, SAMHSA recommends that organizations should use peer knowledge to improve their programs and quality, not just to deliver services.
-(SAMHSA, June 2023)
+In its June 2023 National Model Standards for Peer Support Certification, SAMHSA recommends organizations use peer knowledge to improve programs and quality, not just to deliver services.

-Consider what a person with 10 years of system contact actually knows.
+Consider what a person with ten years of system contact actually knows.

-They understand that measuring stability is different from just measuring compliance.
+They understand that measuring stability is fundamentally different from measuring compliance.

 They know which parole conditions create employment conflicts that never surface in official reports.

-They know that the “warm handoff” between prison and community services, celebrated in every reentry model, breaks down at 6 PM on a Friday when the case manager’s phone goes to voicemail and the housing voucher office closed three hours ago.
+They know that the 'warm handoff' between prison and community services breaks down at 6 PM on a Friday when the case manager's phone goes to voicemail, and the housing voucher office closed three hours ago.

 It is knowledge produced by navigating failure.

-It is the single most underleveraged dataset in the workforce development field.
+It is the single most underutilized dataset in the workforce development field.

 The Grant Application Test